Mateus-F-Moura/Mateus-F-Moura/README.md

   I am a Full Stack Development student passionate about technology, with a special focus on building robust backend applications with Java and Spring Boot.
 Currently, I'm pursuing my degree in Systems for Internet at UNICAP through the Embarque Digital program.
 </p>

-- 🌱 I’m currently deepening my knowledge in **Java, Spring Boot, Hibernate, and both relational and non-relational databases**.
-- 🔭 My featured project: **Led the development of a Math Game** for the "Ciência Jovem" science fair, acting as the lead programmer.
 - 🎯 Seeking my first opportunity as a **Junior Developer or Intern** to apply my knowledge and grow professionally.
 - 📫 How to reach me: **mf753161@gmail.com**